- About Us

 Over the course of the year, each play demands more time and attention from the group, until by the 6th session, the whole day focuses on the almost-finished plays.
 By the 7th session, in May, the writers present their first drafts and on the final session, professional actors perform a staged reading of a 20-minute extract from each play.

-The Oxford Playhouse then has first choice on whether to take a play further – ultimately, the Playhouse intends to not only foster but also to produce new plays that emerge from PLAYHOUSE PLAYMAKER.
+The Oxford Playhouse then has first choice on whether to take a play further – ultimately, the Playhouse intends not only to foster but also to produce new plays that emerge from PLAYHOUSE PLAYMAKER if that is possible.

 Oxford Playmaker is indebted to Louise Chantal, Chief Executive of Oxford Playhouse, and Mezze Eade, Participation Programme Leader, for their enormous help and encouragement in bringing this project to life and to their generosity to the writers in every aspect of the programme.